2021 tax help for seniors

 Medical and dental expenses

 Seniors often have higher medical expenses than other taxpayers, but some of these expenses may be tax deductible.
 If you itemize your deductions for a taxable year on Schedule A (Form 1040 or 1040-SR), Itemized Deductions, you may be able to deduct expenses you paid that year for medical and dental care for yourself, your spouse, and your dependents.
-You may deduct only the amount of your total medical expenses that exceed 7.5% of your adjusted gross income, down from 10% last year.
+You may deduct only the amount of your total medical expenses that exceed 7.5% of your adjusted gross income, the same amount as last year.